ibnuda/fpmortals/manuscript/complete.md

 dan input untuk fungsi `f` itu sendiri. `.iterate` membuat sebuah *stream* tak hingga dengan mengulang fungsi `f` pada elemen sebelumnya.

-`EStream` may appear in pattern matches with the symbol `##::`, matching the syntax for `.cons`.

 `Estream` bisa saja muncul pada *pattern match* dengan simobl `##::` dengan mencocokkan sintaks untuk `.cons`.

-A> `##::` sort of looks like an Exogorth: a giant space worm that lives A> on an asteroid.
-A>
 A> `##::` mirip dengan Exogorth, seekor cacing raksasa yang tinggal di A> asteroid.

-Although `EStream` addresses the value memory retention problem, it is still possible to suffer from *slow memory leaks* if a live reference points to the head of an infinite stream.
-Problems of this nature, as well as the need to compose effectful streams, are why fs2 exists.

 Walau `Estream` menjawab masalah memori, struktur data ini bisa saja tetap terkena masalah memori bila ada nilai yang masih dirujuk terletak